luwae/turing/README.md

 [Grammar of abstract turing machines (.atm files)](grammar_abstract.pdf)

-**NOTE** This project started as (and still is) an exercise in C(++) programming as well as lexer/parser/compiler writing.
+**NOTE** This project is an exercise in programming as well as lexer/parser/compiler writing.
 This is why I implemented everything myself instead of using external tools like lex and bison.
+**NOTE** This project is currently being rewritten in Rust.
+See rusturing/ directury.